-So you recently filed for bankruptcy, or had a foreclosure and now you want to buy a home.
+So you recently filed for bankruptcy or had a foreclosure, and now you want to buy a home.

-What is the FHA Back to Work Program
+What is the FHA Back to Work Program?

 The waiting period for borrowers with a bankruptcy, foreclosure, or short sale is 36 months for FHA and conventional loans.

-In order to qualify you must have had extenuating circumstances that caused your financial hardship.
+To qualify, you must have had extenuating circumstances that caused your financial hardship.
 A loss of a job, household income by at least 25%, or medical reasons.

-If one of the first three statements and all of the last three statements below apply to you, you may qualify
+If one of the first three statements and all of the last three statements below apply to you, you may qualify.

 - Loss of income (25%+ reduction in household income)

 - Have recovered from the economic event